 This means it'll take you some time to earn all of the available Deathloop Slab upgrades, but it pays to know what late stage upgrades you can work towards as some of the abilities they unlock are completely game-changing.
 In this guide we'll cover everything you need to know about Deathloop powers and upgrades, including when and where to find them all.

 The best Deathloop powers

 Your go-to, best Deathloop powers are Aether, Shift, and Nexus which, respectively, are invisibility, teleportation, and the ability to join enemies so killing one kills everyone.
 These will see you through the entire game and, as you can only equip two at a time, you'll mainly want to be rocking Aether and Nexus.
-Aether hides you from enemies, turrets, cameras and trip mines, letting you sneak and hack without alerting anyone.
-While Nexus is almost overpowered: you can upgrade it to heal you when you kill affected people, or make connections spread and it's possible to clear entire areas with a single shot.
+Aether hides you from enemies, turrets, cameras and trip mines, letting you sneak and hack your way towards the Deathloop Visionaries without alerting anyone.
+Meanwhile Nexus is almost overpowered: you can upgrade it to heal you when you kill affected people, or make connections spread and it's possible to clear entire areas with a single shot.
 Shift's teleportation is extremely useful but mainly shines when you want to explore.
-However, there aren't really any important routes your double jump can't reach so you'll probably want to stick to Aether and Nexus once you've learned the paths.
+However, there aren't really any important routes your double jump can't reach, so you'll probably want to stick to Aether and Nexus once you've learned the paths.

 The other powers, Havoc and Karnesis, which are a tank-like damage boost and a telekinetic ability to throw enemies, are enjoyable to try out but have little practical use overall.
-Havoc only really works if you pile in all guns blazing, all the time, and Karnesis is great fun when hurling enemies off cliffs but a bit useless otherwise.
+Havoc only really works if you pile in with all of your Deathloop guns blazing, all the time, and Karnesis is great fun when hurling enemies off cliffs but a bit useless otherwise.